Libraries & Spaces

 How long will the renovation take?

 The renovation is estimated to take approximately a year to complete.
-We anticipate that the Special Collections Research Center will reopen during the spring semester of 2015.
+We anticipate that the Booth Family Center for Special Collections will reopen during the spring semester of 2015.

 What will the renovation change?